2018 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1. Missing Edge Lettering Errors

 The absence of edge inscriptions represents the most documented error type in modern dollar coinage.
-This manufacturing defect occurs when coins bypass the edge-lettering machine entirely during the second stage of production.
+This manufacturing defect occurs when coins bypass the edge-lettering machine entirely during the second production stage.

 2. Off-Center Strike Errors

-An off-center strike develops when the metal planchet fails to seat properly between the upper and lower dies.
+An off-center strike develops when the metal planchet (the blank coin disc) fails to seat properly between the upper and lower dies before striking.
 Without correct positioning within the collar, part of the blank extends beyond the striking chamber, resulting in incomplete design transfer.

-The manganese-brass composition of Innovation Dollars produces golden-colored planchets, meaning off-center examples retain their distinctive appearance while displaying the blank, unstruck metal along the coin’s periphery.
+The manganese-brass composition of Innovation Dollars produces golden-colored planchets, meaning off-center examples retain their distinctive color while displaying the blank, unstruck metal along the coin’s periphery.
+Dramatic examples with 20–50% off-center displacement and a visible date can reach $200–$500 in certified grades.

 3. Weak or Partial Edge Lettering Errors